African Wild Ass

 Key Features

-- Prominent horizontal black bands on legs
+- Zebra-like horizontal black stripes on the lower legs

-- Long, mobile ears with dark margins
+- Large ears with black margins and white interiors

 When You’ll See Them